jaspector

 A building permit is required for: new construction, remodeling, or additions affecting roofs, foundations, bearing walls, doors, or windows; wood stove installations; swimming pools (in-ground and above-ground); decks over 30 inches high or roofed detached decks; retaining walls exceeding 4 feet in height; propane tank and gas appliance installations; underground storage tank installation or decommissioning; building or structure demolition; prefabricated structures (2+ stories or exceeding 200 sq ft); and carports.

-Typical processing time is Approximately four weeks for single-family residential review after application is deemed complete.
+Building permit processing times in unincorporated Douglas County, WA typically run Approximately four weeks for single-family residential review after application is deemed complete.
 Commercial and complex projects may take longer..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Douglas County, WA.
 The following work is generally exempt: Detached accessory structures: single-story, up to 200 sq ft, used as tool sheds or playhouses, with no plumbing or sleeping accommodations; Retaining walls: 4 feet or less in height (measured from bottom of footing to top of wall); Interior finishing: painting, tiling, cabinets, carpet/flooring installation (no structural changes).
 Note: Agricultural buildings may be exempt under Washington State law (WAC 51-50) when used exclusively for housing farm implements, hay, grain, poultry, livestock, or horticultural products, and not used by the public or for human habitation or employment where products are processed.
 Douglas County has significant wildland-urban interface (WUI) risk; even for otherwise exempt work in WUI-mapped areas, fire-resistant building materials and defensible space requirements may apply.
 Confirm exemption eligibility with the Permit Center before proceeding.
+When in doubt, confirm with the local building department before starting work.